 United States Department of Agriculture

-- Food Sources of Important Nutrients (for Vegetarians) (Academy of Nutrition and Dietetics)
+- Food Sources of 5 Important Nutrients for Vegetarians (Academy of Nutrition and Dietetics)

-- Building a Healthy Vegetarian Meal: Myths and Facts (Academy of Nutrition and Dietetics)
+- Building a Healthy Vegetarian Diet: Myths and Facts (Academy of Nutrition and Dietetics)

 - Lacto-Ovo Vegetarian Cuisine (National Heart, Lung, and Blood Institute)

-- Renal Diet for Vegetarians: Which Protein Sources Are Best?
-(Mayo Foundation for Medical Education and Research)
+- Renal Diet for Vegetarians: What about Protein?
+(Mayo Foundation for Medical Education and Research) Also in Spanish

-- Vegetarian Diet: Will It Help Me Lose Weight?
-(Mayo Foundation for Medical Education and Research)
+- Vegetarian Diet: Can It Help Me Control My Diabetes?
+(Mayo Foundation for Medical Education and Research) Also in Spanish

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)